What is freelance writing?

-The most important tool you will use is a top quality grammar, spelling and writing checker.
+The most important tool you will use is a quality grammar, spelling, and writing checker.

 All it means is that you need to include specific keywords in the article body and the title of any article you write.

 When you find writing with keywords easy, you are almost ready to sell your writing.

-Prove you can do it
+Prove you can write

 Potential clients are going to want to see proof that you have the necessary skills.

 Another great idea is to write for other blogs.
-Look for high ranking quality sites that have a Write For Us page.
+Look for high-ranking quality sites that have a Write For Us page.